microsoft/openjdk-docker/README.md

-# MSFT Build of OpenJDK Docker Images
+# Microsoft Build of OpenJDK Docker Images

 This repository contains the Dockerfiles for the official Docker images of MSFT Build of OpenJDK.
 These images are made available in [Microsoft Container Registry (MCR)](https://github.com/microsoft/containerregistry).